Building society: History in the United Kingdom

 In their heyday, there were hundreds of building societies: just about every town in the country had a building society named after that town.
 Over succeeding decades the number of societies has decreased, as various societies merged to form larger ones, often renaming in the process, and other societies opted for demutualisation followed by – in the great majority of cases – eventual takeover by a listed bank.
-Most of the existing larger building societies are the end result of the mergers of many smaller societies.
+Most of the existing larger building societies are the result of the mergers of many smaller societies.

 All building societies in the UK are members of the Building Societies Association.
 At the start of 2008, there were 59 building societies in the UK, with total assets exceeding £360 billion.
-The number of societies in the UK fell by four during 2008 due to a series of mergers brought about, to a large extent, by the consequences of the financial crisis of 2007–2008.
-With three further mergers in each of 2009 and 2010, and a demutualisation and a merger in 2011, as of 2020 there are now 44 building societies.
+The number of societies in the UK fell by four during 2008 due to a series of mergers brought about, to a large extent, by the consequences of the 2008 financial crisis.
+There were three further mergers in each of 2009 and 2010, a demutualisation and a merger in 2011, and four further mergers 2013–2018 which resulted in there being only one building society headquartered respectively in Scotland and Northern Ireland.
+Since then, the only merger has been in 2023, when the Manchester society merged with the Newcastle society.